s1egesystems/GoProcessInject0r/README.md

 Contains two programs:

 Multi:
-multi-threaded malware to recursively scan and inject multiple processes' space; with little cpu and memory usage
+multi-threaded malware to recursively scan and inject multiple processes' space with little cpu and memory usage

 Single:
 malware to scan for target processes once a target process id is found the program will inject shellcode into target process space and exit

-To build:
+Build:
 ```
 admin@local:~$ go get "github.com/TheTitanrain/w32"
 admin@local:~$ set GOARCH=386